 Organized by the Grace Hudson Museum, this show explores the art and friendships linking three artists over 35 years.
-Grace Carpenter and Edward Espey, were students together at art school in San Francisco and close friends, if not romantically intertwined.
+Grace Carpenter and Edward Espey, were students together at art school in San Francisco and romantically intertwined.
 Later, Espey moved to Portland, Oregon, and established himself as a landscape painter.
 In Portland, he developed a friendship with Grafton Taylor Brown, another landscape painter and the first significant African American artist on the West Coast.
 Brown had also spent time in San Francisco, as an artist and as a successful lithographer..

 The exhibition was curated by Karen Holmes, Curator of Exhibitions and Carpenter Family Historian at the Grace Hudson Museum, and Mark Humpal, owner of Mark Humpal Fine Art, Portland, Oregon and an Espey scholar, with assistance from Robert Chandler, a collector/historian/writer in the Bay Area who is an authority on Brown.
 The art work in the show comes from the Grace Hudson Museum collections, as well as loans from Mark Humpal Fine Art, the Crocker Art Museum in Sacramento, and various private collectors.

 Artful Liaisons is made possible by the generosity of Ivy Kanoeaulani Richardson, the Thornhill Family Foundation, and the Sun House Guild.